 Shannon Tucker: http://quickbooksusers.com/quickbooks-enterprise-downgrade/

-But for all of you who have found yourself on QuickBooks Enterprise, know you’re not using any Enterprise-specific features, and have wished there was a way to simplify, use this workaround to import your file into QuickBooks Online and then export it back out again, solving your problem.
+But for all of you on QuickBooks Enterprise who know you’re not using any Enterprise-specific features, and have wished there was a way to simplify, use this workaround to import your file into QuickBooks Online and then export it back out again, solving your problem.